How SonicJS Uses Cloudflare D1 at the Edge

 - Determinism.
 Generated SQL diffs are sensitive to small schema reorderings; reviewing hand-written SQL keeps every column rename and index intentional.

 - Data migrations.
-Many SonicJS migrations seed default plugin rows or backfill columns.
+Many SonicJS migrations seed default rows or backfill columns.
 That's awkward to express in a schema diff but trivial in a hand-written

 INSERT OR IGNORE.

-The result: Drizzle gives you typed queries, SQL files give you reviewable history, and the bundler gives you Worker-compatible packaging.
+The result: Drizzle gives you typed auth queries, SQL files give you reviewable history, and the bundler gives you Worker-compatible packaging.

 Performance: Cold Reads, Warm Reads, and KV-Cached Reads